outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

          'ALL_N ALL_N ALL_N of ALL_N ALL_N ALL_N'
   - add formatting to allow multiple items as keys in json and maintain order for interface network paths

+  - add problem prediction example with market organization
+    - anticipating problems across many agents with n steps, and calculating which problems will develop and which solutions can be constructed in advance
+    - unit example: predict when a dev will need a tool based on usage/purchase/request data (alternatives with different priorities/perspective built-in)
+      - which problems will develop from which tool sets used at scale (migration tools between comparable alternatives)
+      - which problemss will be prioritized & have solutions constructed
+      - how to optimize by constructing other calculated solutions to prevent high-risk problems

   - organize derivation methods, implementation guide & specific analysis rules in core_analysis

   - function list (tech debt):